|

 Journal of Medicine and Philosophy 24 (3): 267-287, June 1999.

-- Hanson's thesis is that the
+- Hanson's thesis is that the intellectual

-would lead to the development of a lucrative, patented cell line.
+to the development of a lucrative, patented cell line.

 -